c-cube/gen/README.md

 Gen
 ===

 Iterators for OCaml, both restartable and consumable.
-Performances should be good, yet the code is simple and straightforward.
+The implementation keeps a good balance between simplicity and performance.

+The library is extensively tested using `qtest`.
+If you find a bug, please report!

-The documentation can be found [here](http://cedeela.fr/~simon/software/gen)
+The documentation can be found [here](http://cedeela.fr/~simon/software/gen);
+the main module is [Gen](http://cedeela.fr/~simon/software/gen/Gen.html) and should suffice for 95% of use cases.

+## Install

+    $ opam install gen

+or, manually, by building the library and running `make install`.
+Opam is recommended, for it keeps the library up-to-date.

 ## Use

-You can either build and install the library (see `Build`), or just copy files to your own project.
+You can either build and install the library (see "Build"), or just copy files to your own project.
 The last solution has the benefits that you don't have additional dependencies nor build complications (and it may enable more inlining).
-I therefore recommand it for its simplicity.

 If you have comments, requests, or bugfixes, please share them! :-)